susom/redcap-em-clinical-data-conduit/README.md

 mockup/ contains HTML and some art assets for an initial prototype of the user interface

 ## User Instructions
-To use DUSTER, click on "+ New Project", supply a title and purpose, then select "Create project using DUSTER" from the "Project creation option" radio button group.
+To use DUSTER, click on "+ New Project".
+On this page, enter a title, choose "Research" as the purpose, enter a valid IRB, then select "Create project using DUSTER" from the "Project creation option" radio button group

 ## Dependencies

-### Vertx Token Lookup EM
-Similar to the REDCap to STARR Link EM, DUSTER requires use of the Token Lookup EM.
+### REDCap to STARR Link EM, Vertx Token Lookup EM, and IRB Validity Lookup EM
-For appropriate installation/configuration of the Token Lookup EM, refer to this REDCap to STARR Link document hosted on Google Drive:
+For appropriate installation/configuration of these EMs, refer to this REDCap to STARR Link document hosted on Google Drive:

 [REDCap to STARR Link dependencies](https://docs.google.com/document/d/1V_p7GJ8da8iWb9AH-MMjpD5xEQf3ExPRGizHMy8oPBk/edit)

 ## How to install and set up in local environment
 Ensure that you are running on REDCap 12.2.4 and PHP 7.3.33.

-### Installation and enable
+### Install and enable
 Place a copy of the EM into your local REDCap server's directory for external modules.
 Make sure the folder's name ends with a '_v9.9.9' suffix (e.g., `duster_v9.9.9`).